Happy Lunar New Year!

 For those who are celebrating, Happy Lunar New Year!
 Wishing happiness and prosperity to you all.

-The candies are usually super sweet, basically candied versions of various asian vegetables and fruits like winter melon, lotus root, sweet potatoes, persimmons, water chestnuts, coconut flakes and ginger.
-My favorite is the winter melon which actually has this “winter fresh” sensation when you bite in, which you only experience in the candied state, as I’ve never felt that sensation when it’s actually cooked.
+The sweets usually consist of candied and preserved versions of various popular Chinese vegetables and fruits like winter melon, lotus root, sweet potatoes, persimmons, water chestnuts, coconut flakes and ginger.
+My favorite is the winter melon which actually has a “winter fresh” sensation when you bite in, which you only experience in the candied form.

 - Chinese BBQ Pork